-SERT provides immediate 24/7 naval architecture and salvage engineering support to U.S. Coast Guard units in response to vessel casualties, including grounding, sinking, capsizing, collision/allision, and structural damage.
-SERT also provides assistance with PREP exercises, including scenario development and SERT participation.
-SERT also provides assistance with casualty investigations, including technical review and independent analysis of vessel stability and structural integrity.
+SERT provides immediate 24/7 naval architecture and salvage engineering support to U.S. Coast Guard units in response to vessel casualties, including grounding, sinking, capsizing, collision/allision, fire, and structural damage.
+SERT also provides assistance with PREP exercises, and assistance with casualty investigations, including technical review and independent analysis of vessel stability and structural integrity.

 For the COTP/FOSC:

-SERT members are uniformed, post-graduate trained naval architects and marine engineers, whose primary focus is conducting structural and stability plan review for commercial vessels.
+SERT members are uniformed, post-graduate trained naval architects and marine engineers, whose primary focus is conducting structural and stability plan review and design verification for commercial vessels.
 Once selected as a SERT member, these individuals also receive extensive training and qualification in salvage techniques and salvage engineering.
 SERT Duty Officers are on call 24 hours a day, 7 days a week to provide immediate salvage engineering support to Coast Guard units in response to a variety of vessel casualties.
 SERT can assist the COTP and FOSC in managing and minimizing the risks to people, the environment, and property when responding to vessel casualties.
-SERT provides this assistance by performing technical evaluations including assessment and analysis of intact and damaged stability, hull stress and strength, grounding and freeing forces, prediction of oil/hazardous substance outflow, and providing expertise on vessel construction, fire protection, and safety.
-SERT is staffed and equipped for rapid deployment to fill a role as a salvage specialist in an Incident Command or Unified Command, and can also provide on-scene technical oversight during a salvage operation.
+SERT provides this assistance by performing detailed technical reviews and evaluations including independent analysis of intact and damaged ship stability and structural integrity, grounding and freeing forces, oil/hazardous substance outflow, and rigging, lifting, and towing equipment and systems.
+SERT is staffed and equipped for rapid deployment, and can fill a role as a salvage specialist in an Incident Command or Unified Command, or provide on-scene technical oversight during a casualty response or salvage operation.